tarantool/tarantool/changelogs/unreleased/gh-4632-net-box-unknown-field-type.md

 ## bugfix/core

-* Fixed a net.box client crash when a remote space has a field type that isn't supported by the client version (gh-4632).
+* Fixed a crash in the `net.box` client when a remote space had a field type that the client version did not support (gh-4632).